vieapps/Components.WebSockets/README.md

 ```
 ## Using the WebSocket class

-Client and Server send and receive data the same way.
+Client and Server send and receive data in the same way.

 ### Receiving data: